Our key people

 Mary-Anne commenced her career as a graduate with Queensland Treasury.
 She is a Graduate of the Australian Institute of Company Directors and holds a Bachelor of Laws from Queensland University of Technology and a Bachelor of Commerce (with Distinction) from the University of Southern Queensland.
 Mary-Anne was also awarded a University Medal from the University of Southern Queensland.

-Deputy Under Treasurer, Advisory, Commercial Group, Queensland Treasury, Warwick Agnew
+Deputy Under Treasurer, Agency Performance and Investment, Warwick Agnew

 Throughout his 20 year career, Warwick has gained significant experience in both the public and private sectors.
 In particular he has gained invaluable experience in social and economic infrastructure projects, economic analysis and policy, financial and commercial procurement, and corporate finance advisory services.